My Yoga Journey began………………….

 I went along to a class at my local community centre and enrolled for a term, and I just loved it.
 I remember actually almost nodding off to sleep during the relaxation, it was wonderful, I used to drive home as though I was floating on air (who needs drugs) when you can get a natural high like that!…and the rest, as they say, is history.

 Funnily enough, I did actually get that job in my home town, they called me up 3 months later and asked if I was still interested (and by which time I was well on the road to recovery) without the assistance of any medication (apart from liquid iron of course) to get my levels back to where they should be.

 When we returned to England in 2002, I carried on my practice and then did my Yoga teacher training.
 Yoga has been a massive part of my life ever since I cannot start my day without doing my practice and even take my mat on holiday with me.
 I am living proof of the amazing effect Yoga has on the mind and body, and I would love to share my Yoga with you so that you too can experience the endless benefits it gives.

-Forgive me for rambling, but my story is so relevant to why Yoga came into my life, and I will be forever grateful for the horrible experience of the panic attacks, as if I hadn’t had them, I may never have discovered one of the most important things in my life.……after reading my (very long!!!) story, there may be something in it that strikes a chord with you, something similar that you may have experienced, I know for sure that my story is far from unique, but what is unique is the way I climbed out of it without using medication, which would only have treated the symptoms and not the cause.
+Forgive me for rambling, but my story is so relevant to why Yoga came into my life, and I will be forever grateful for the horrible experience of the panic attacks, as if I hadn’t had them, I may never have discovered one of the most important things in my life.……you may discover that after reading my (very long!!!)…SORRY 😉 story, there may be something in it that strikes a chord with you, maybe something similar that you have experienced, I know for sure that my story is far from unique, but what IS unique is the way I climbed out of it without using medication, which would only have treated the symptoms and not the cause.